Duolingo

 Risk Level:

 Duolingo has not terminated business relationships due to views or beliefs.
 However, it does not provide protections against viewpoint discrimination.
-Duolingo provides employee travel benefits for abortion.
+Duolingo provides a benefits package for employees which covers travel/lodging costs for an abortion.
 Its CEO has threatened to pull its business out of its home state should it ban abortion and has spoken out against former President Trump's immigration policy.
 For these reasons, Duolingo receives a Medium Risk rating.

 Has denied service to customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.